 Understanding the Differences Between Pipe Relining and Pipe Replacement

-In the case of fixing damaged pipes, two popular techniques are pipe relining as well as replacement of pipes.
-Both of these methods are designed to restore the functionality of your pipes, however there are distinct differences are important to understand.
+In the case of fixing damaged pipes, two common options are pipe relining or replacement of pipes.
+Both approaches aim to restore the full function of your pipes, however there are some distinct differences must be aware of.

 Key Takeaways

-- Epoxy resin is utilized to line the inner parts of the pipe which sets to create a brand new inner lining within the pipe.
+- Epoxy resin is used to line the internal parts of the pipe which cures to creates a new inner lining in the pipe.

-- A new pipe installed via pipe replacement has a long duration (75 -100 years).
+- A brand-new pipeline installed with pipeline replacement has a longer life span (75 or 100 years).

-- The decision between pipe relining and pipe replacement will depend on the severity of damage that has been caused.
+- The choice between pipe relining or pipe replacement will depend on the severity of damage that has been caused.

-In this article, we’ll go over pipe relining in comparison to. pipe replacement and find out which one suits your requirements better.
+In this article, we’ll go over pipe relining and. pipe replacement and find out which one suits your needs more.

-Pipe relining or Cured-In-Place Pipe (CIPP) Lining is a state-of-the-art repair process that provides a cost-effective and fast solution for repairing damaged pipelines.
+Pipe relining or Cured-In-Place Pipe (CIPP) Lining is a cutting-edge repair method which offers a low-cost and rapid solution for the repair of damaged pipelines.

 Here’s how it works: